-So what follows is our list of DC events that had major impact.
+So, inspired by Dark Nights: Metal, what follows is our list of DC events that had major impact.
 (We're not ranking these series on their quality, mind you, although most would still make the list.
 These are ranked according to their ramifications on the DCU as a whole, and as you might expect, the word "crisis" is featured in several of their titles.)

 IDENTITY CRISIS2 of 12

 This miniseries by writer Brad Meltzer and artist Rags Morales put real-life consequences on DC heroes and their families in ways that hadn't been shown before.

 It all starts with the death of a beloved hero's wife, then spirals into a story of lines being crossed by both supervillains and heroes.
 Addressing heavy topics like rape and forced mind-wiping, the story made some readers uncomfortable.
 And when all was said and done, the family members of a few heroes were dead and the reputations of others were tarnished in brand new ways.

 It also tested the waters for reader response to another DC "crisis," possibly helping clear the way for the soon-after publication of Infinite Crisis (more on that later).

 GREEN LANTERN: REBIRTH3 of 12

 This 2004-2005 mini-series resurrected a dying Green Lantern franchise and started writer Geoff Johns' journey toward becoming DC's go-to event architect — and one of the company's most successful retcon artists, which he displayed in a big-way here.